Waste Technology Section

 Experience has shown that decommissioning can be undertaken without any deleterious effect on the safety of the workers, the public, or any identifiable impact on the environment, provided decommissioning activities are undertaken in accordance with a properly formulated plan.
 In addition, a dedicated decommissioning organization including any needed contractors should be in place to ensure timely and cost-effective management of the decommissioning project.

-The objective of this CRP (2008-12) – currently including 11 organizations – is to promote the exchange of information on the planning, organizational and management experience by Member States in decommissioning of their nuclear facilities.
-Special emphasis is given to the development of decommissioning plans and decommissioning-oriented management techniques.
-The results will be used to improve understanding of 'non-technical' characteristics of the decommissioning project which is important in the planning and implementation of decommissioning.
+The objective of the CRP (2008-2012) was to promote the exchange of information on the planning, organizational and management experience by Member States in decommissioning of their nuclear facilities.
+Special emphasis was given to the development of decommissioning plans and decommissioning-oriented management techniques.
+The results are to be used to improve understanding of 'non-technical' characteristics of the decommissioning project which is important in the planning and implementation of decommissioning.

 Output from this CRP – IAEA TECDOC-1702 – was published in 2013.